 - Weigh your luggage before taking it to the airport to avoid paying additional fees,

-- Protect your checked luggage from damage during transport: carefully close all the locks and sliders on your suitcase, backpack, or bag, wrap it in stretch foil, and secure with a belt or put in a case,
+- Protect your checked luggage from damage during transport: carefully close all the locks and sliders on your suitcase, backpack, or bag, wrap it in stretch foil, and secure with a belt or put it in a case,

 - Remove all luggage claim tags from previous trips.
 If you leave them on, you risk having your luggage sent to the wrong destination,